Undergraduate Academic Journal

 Call for Submissions

 SocialEyes is accepting submissions from undergraduate students for Issue 9.
-We accept submissions until the end of November.
-Submissions include:
+We will accept submissions until January 22nd.
+Acceptable submissions are as follows:

 - Papers and assignments completed for a course